BIET-B-TECH-C-S-E-2021-25/Rail-Saathi/README.md

 ## Project Overview

 **RailSaathi** is an AI-powered railway assistance system that simplifies ticket booking for the Indian Railways.
 It features user authentication, train search, real-time seat booking, and AI-driven suggestions.
-Built with Flask, MySQL, and JavaScript, this project aims to enhance user experience and streamline railway operations.
+Built with Flask, SQLite, and JavaScript, this project aims to enhance user experience and streamline railway operations.
 Deployable on Render.

 ---